 Scala Naturae is a set of bronze Neanderthal skulls, modeled by hand to give precise anatomical representation.
 In this work the Neanderthal skull becomes a Memento Mori connecting to the concept of a natural hierarchy.

-The concept of the Scala Naturae is still much in use today.
-Many modern humans believe that Homo sapiens are at the top of a food chain, with god given dominium over other animals, as well as ownership of the environment they live within and of the wider natural world.
+The concept of the Scala Naturae has remained in popular use.
+Homo sapiens are often considered at the top of a food chain, with god given dominium over other animals, as well as ownership of the environment they live within and of the wider natural world.

 Title: Scala Naturae